Dessert Tea vs Hot Chocolate: Which Fits Better at Night?

 The Everyday Warm Sweet Drink

 If what you are after is the drink you can reach for on the ordinary nights, caffeine-free, no added sugar, warm and genuinely sweet, both of these are built for exactly that.
-They are dessert-like enough to answer the craving, but light enough to have as often as you like.

 Sacred Sanctuary™ is the fruit-forward one, fig, pear, and vanilla, soft and jammy, the closest thing to a warm fruit dessert in a mug.
 It also carries a cocoa-like warmth from carob rather than cocoa, so if it is that chocolatey note you tend to want at night, this is the caffeine-free way to get close to it.